saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 - If a cat bites you while on you, say "No" firmly, place them down and ignore them.

 ## Kitchen Counter:
 - If you see either cat on the benchtop or dining table, say "No" firmly.
 If they don't jump down, gently place them on the floor.
-Mochi is untrained and will gently need to be picked up and placed on the floor.
+Laksa is untrained and will gently need to be picked up and placed on the floor.
 - Make sure no uncovered food or dirty dishes are left out.
 Place dirty dishes face down in the sink or directly into the dishwasher to avoid tempting him.
-- If you're cooking or eating and Mochi keeps repeatedly jumping up on the benchtop or dining table, you can section her out of the kitchen by closing both sliding doors.
+- If you're cooking or eating and Laksa keeps repeatedly jumping up on the benchtop or dining table, you can section her out of the kitchen by closing both sliding doors.

 ## Outdoor Safety:
-- Soba and Mochi are an indoor-only cats.
+- Soba and Laksa are an indoor-only cats.
 - When entering, lead with your foot to prevent them from dashing outside.
 - If returning home after a while, go to the kitchen first to give them a snack.
 Tell them to sit first before giving a snack to both of them.
-Mochi is getting better at sitting on command, but it's OK if she doesn't always get it since she's still learning.
+Laksa is getting better at sitting on command, but it's OK if she doesn't always get it since she's still learning.
 So long as Soba sits on command.
 - Keep both front and back doors closed at all times.

 ---
 # Handling Tips

-- Pay attention to Soba and Mochi's body language to avoid bites (they bite very gently).
+- Pay attention to Soba and Laksa's body language to avoid bites (they bite very gently).
-- Soba and Mochi enjoy face, forehead, neck, and under-chin scratches.
+- Soba and Laksa enjoy face, forehead, neck, and under-chin scratches.
 - He dislikes tummy and butt scratches.
 - Soba loves being picked up and held.
-- Mochi doesn't mind being picked up outside of her zoomies.
+- Laksa doesn't mind being picked up outside of her zoomies.
 She'll purr and usually will sit still, but can be a bit restless.

 ---
 # Soba's Automatic Devices